A developer with 20+ years of experience proficient in backend development, specialized in scalability and DevOps.

 2001-08 to 2005-03: Analyst at Ibermática, SA

-In the Applied Research department we did many innovative things with Java and XSL, such as an agent platform where I dealt very interesting thread synchronization issues; or an XSL library to generate recursive documents.
+In the Applied Research department we did many innovative things with Java and XSL, such as an agent platform dealing with very interesting thread synchronization issues, or an XSL library to generate recursive documents.
 I was also technical lead for InfoCitizen, an European project for sharing personal documentation across Europe.

 2000-05 to 2001-07: Analyst at Siatcom, SA

 During my first months at Siatcom I got to learn Java, then in great demand in the sector.
-Shortly thereafter I got to know first-hand the Spanish “meat market” for tech workers.
-I got to use my new Java skills at Telefónica I+D as a “consultant”, actually a contractor in disguise.
-But then I got to participate in a couple of cool projects: a location experiment that got the user position from a mesh of mobile stations (in 2000!), and a WAP ringtone and messaging platform.
-OK, the second project was not really cool, so I left.
+I got to use my new Java skills at Telefónica I+D as a contractor.
+I got to participate in a couple of cool projects: a location experiment that got the user position from a mesh of mobile stations, and a WAP ringtone and messaging platform.

 1998-08 to 2000-05: Analyst-Programmer at Informática El Corte Inglés, SA

-My best experience there was a two-week course taught by a real engineer: an ex-IBM manager called Kyle Rone that had worked in the Space Shuttle software.
-His charts and graphs made me fall in love with metrics and testing.
+I had the luck of participating in a two-week course taught by a real engineer: an ex-IBM manager that had worked in the Space Shuttle software.
+I fell in love with metrics and testing.
 My most interesting project was designing and writing a custom plug-in architecture from scratch.

 1996 to 1998: Intern at Plataforma Solar de Almería

 My first job ever was to rewrite the PSA website in something that allowed for some degree of automation.
 A large part of it was laying out their annual report.
 I learned HTML and a long-forgotten environment called Frontier.